Learning Objectives

 Why is it important to represent course content in multiple ways?

-• Learners differ in the ways that they perceive, organize, and comprehend information that is presented to them.
+- Learners differ in the ways that they perceive, organize, and make meaning from information presented to them.

-• Educators also differ in the ways that we perceive and comprehend information, so, by default, we are likely to present information in the ways that are most comfortable to us or in the ways we have encountered the most in the past.
+- Educators also differ in the ways that we perceive and understand information, so, by default, we are likely to present information in the ways that are most comfortable to us or in the ways we have encountered the most in the past.